RazGavrieli/RazGavrieli/README.md

 ### Hi there 👋, I'm Raz!
 💬 You can reach me at RazGavrieli@gmail.com <br>

-I'm a computer science student at Ariel University, and I'm looking for interesting and exciting projects to work on! <br>
+I'm a computer science student at Ariel University, and between midterms I'm working on interesting and exciting coding and robotics projects such as autonomous vehicle research at mobileLab! <br>
-I have experience at Java and Python, but my main goal is to master C and C++. 💨 <br>
+I'm experienced in Java, Python, C and C++.

 📈**Boring facts:** <br>
 <a href="https://github.com/anuraghazra/github-readme-stats">